1997 Albanian civil unrest: Looting and opening of weapon depots

-The so-called "opening of the depots" (Hapja e depove) refers to the opening of the army's weapons depots in the northern areas of the country on the orders of President Berisha.
+The so-called "opening of the depots" (Hapja e depove) refers to the opening of the army's weapons depots in the country's northern regions, ordered by President Berisha.
 He justified this decision by citing the need to protect the population from the violence spreading from the south.

 When southern Albanian bases were looted, it was estimated that, on average, every male aged ten and older had at least one firearm and ample ammunition.
 During the rebellion, 656,000 weapons of various types, 1.5 billion rounds of ammunition, 3.5 million hand grenades, and one million land mines were looted from army depots, according to the UNDP.

 At the village of Selitë, near Burrel, a town 90 km north of the capital Tirana, an explosion occurred at an arms depot on 29 April after a group of villagers broke into the facility.
 The blast resulted in the deaths of 22 of the 200 village residents, most of whom were from the same family.

 Treasury robberies

 The Krrabë Event (Ngjarja e Krrabës) refers to the theft of gold from the Albanian state treasury on 24 April 1997.
 The treasury, hidden in tunnels near Krrabë outside Tirana, contained 340 kg of gold ingots, banknotes, and other items.
 The perpetrators, who were later tried and received prison sentences, were: Arian Bishqemi (7 years), Blerim Haka (3 years), Pellumb Dalti (6 years), Enver Hyka (8 years), and Ahmet Hyka (4 years).

 The Robbery of the Northern State Treasury (Grabitja e Thesarit të Veriut) was the theft of approximately $6 million from the Albanian state treasury in Shkodër in March 1997.
 A group of six people attacked the fortified building with an antitank weapon.
-Although the building contained a total of $8 million, the robbers managed to escape with $6 million.
+Although the building contained $8 million, the robbers managed to escape with $6 million.
 The few police still in the city soon arrived at the scene and took control of the remaining assets.

-Later, the thieves were seen by several witnesses meeting on the outskirts of Shkodër, where they divided the money among themselves.
+Later, several witnesses saw the thieves meeting on the outskirts of Shkodër, where they divided the money among themselves.
 After the robbery, police and investigators began their inquiries in Shkodër.
-In the spring of 1998, more than a year later, the investigators closed the file, and it was handed over to the police for further investigation.
-The perpetrators of this crime remain unknown to this day.
+In the spring of 1998, more than a year later, the investigators closed the file and handed it to the police for further investigation.